thedynamiclinker/ld/business/The Internet.md

 - **Tech Enthusiasts & Gamers:** Drawn to the internet culture theme.
 - **Remote Workers & Digital Nomads:** Looking for a social work-friendly space.
 - **Casual Socializers:** People looking for a new and entertaining dining experience.

+**Internet Related Terminology and Decor**

+- A large number of cans of [Spam](https://en.wikipedia.org/wiki/Spam_(food)) will be stacked behind the counter, and Spam will feature prominently in the initial menu.
+Staff will apologize and promise that we're trying to reduce the amount of Spam.
+The Spam will never be fully eliminated, as is [appropriate](https://en.wikipedia.org/wiki/Messaging_spam) for a location called The Internet.
+- Customers are called Clients.
+Servers are called Servers.
+A convenient pun borrowed from the meanings of [client](https://en.wikipedia.org/wiki/Client_(computing)) and [server](https://en.wikipedia.org/wiki/Server_(computing) in internet networking.
+- The "Employees Only" section is called the [backend](https://en.wikipedia.org/wiki/Frontend_and_backend).
+- The ceiling of the business will be painted like the sky, with the logo of now defunct [Sun Microsystems](https://en.wikipedia.org/wiki/Sun_Microsystems) taking the place of the sun, and the logos of various cloud computing companies taking the place of the clouds.

 ---